-TRANSITION PERIOD FROM TO

-Co ommis sion file number: 001-3879 7 C Holdings, Incregistrant as specified in its Delaware (State or Other Jurisdiction of Incorporation or Organization) 83-0784691 (I.R.S.
-Employer Identification No.) 1605 Westgate Circle, Brentwood, Tennessed (Address of Principal Executive Offices) 1605 Westgate Circle, Brentwood, Tennessee (Address of Principal Executive Offices) 37027 (Zip Code) (Registrant [] s Telep (844) 266-4622 phone Number, Including A Area Code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share Warrants to Purchase Common Stock IMAC IMACW NASDAQ Capital Market NASDAQ Capital Market Indicate by check mark whether the registrant (1) has filed a during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes [X] No [] that th ne registrant was required to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted Regulation S-T (§232.405 of this chapter) during the precedi Yes [X] No [] Indicate by check mark whether the registrant is a large accemerging growth company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting compan y [X] Emerging growth compan y [X] If an emerging growth company, indicate by check mark if the crevised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell comp any (as s defined in Rule 12b-2 of th e Exchange Act).
-Yes [] No [X] As of November 12, 2020 the registrant had 11,839,972 share es of co ommon stock (par value \$0.0 01 per share) outstanding
+[X] QUARTERLY REPORT PURSUANT TO SE QUARTERLY PERIOD ENDED MARCH 31, 2 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE [] TRANSITION REPORT PURSUANT TO SE TRANSITION PERIOD FROM TO ECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE Commis sion file number: 001-38 797 (Exac C Holdings, In Delaware (State or Other Jurisdiction of Incorporation or Organization) 83-0784691 (I.R.S.
+Employer Identification No.) 1605 Westgate Circle, Brentwood, Tenn (Address of Principal Executive Office) 37027 (Zip Code) (Regist rant's Tele l (844) 266-4622 phone Number, Includin g Area Code) Securities registered pursuant to Section 12(b) of the Ac et: Title of each class Tr ading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 per share Warrants to Purchase Common Stock IMAC IMACW NASDAQ Capital Market NASDAQ Capital Market Indicate by check mark whether the registrant (1) has furing the preceding 12 months (or for such shorter p requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has sub-Regulation S-T (§232.405 of this chapter) during the pr Yes [X] No [] Indicate by check mark whether the registrant is a largemerging growth company.
+See the definitions of "lacompany" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [X] Smaller reporting comp ing company Emerging growth comp oany [X] If an emerging growth company, indicate by check mar or revised financial accounting standards provided pursu ying with any new Indicate by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X] As of May 13, 2021, the registrant had 25,200,481 share es of commo on stock (par value \$0 001 per share) outstanding.